zteitler/2021C-287/syllabus.md

 **Communication**:
-: Additional information and updates may be announced in class, sent by email, and/or posted on BlackBoard (<https://blackboard.boisestate.edu/>).
+: Additional information and updates may be announced in class, sent by email, and/or posted on Canvas (<https://boisestatecanvas.instructure.com/>).

 **Academic Integrity**:
 : Getting answers to homework or exam problems from unauthorized sources